marianoguerra/efene/docs/quickstart.rst

         fnc -r hello run

+the -r switch instructs the *fnc* command to run the function called *run* from the module called *hello*

 we may want to play with our module from the shell, let's do that by running the efene shell::

         fnc -s